QuentinRa/blog.quentinra.dev/info/css/index.md

 basic CSS.

 * this course may introduce SCSS and SASS
-* Boostrap and any other CSS framework won't be introduced in this course
+* bootstrap and any other CSS framework won't be introduced in this course

 <div class="sr"></div>

-## Where do you write css ?
+## Where do you write css?

 You should not use the first two and only write a ``style.css`` file but it's good to know